 2.)
 We strive to be fair in all our news reporting.

 This requires an objective approach to newsgathering and reporting on companies, products and services.
-It does not mean we must offer “both sides” of a story, particularly if one side might misrepresent a topic or issue, but it does mean that our reporting should seek out as many perspectives as reasonable and possible.
+It does not mean we must offer “both sides” of a story, particularly if one side might misrepresent a topic or issue, but it does mean that our reporting should effort as many perspectives as practical.

 3.)
 We thoroughly disclose our conflicts.